andysdds/Simple-EAN13-generator/README.md

 ## How to Use
 1. Prepare the code
 Put the codes in barcode.txt, one per line
-2. Start the virtual environment
+2. Start the virtual environment if you are not in
 ```bash
 source venv/bin/activate
 ```